 Many times, an area will look altered either in the mouth, or in the bone on X-ray.
 A biopsy is a definitive way to ensure the nature of the lesion.
 A biopsy may either be “excisional,” in which the entire lesion is sent to the pathologist for evaluation, or “incisional,” in which only a portion is sent.
-Your doctor will have can let you know about the lesion once the pathologist has reviewed the specimen; a process which usually takes just a couple of weeks.
+Your doctor will let you know about the lesion once the pathologist has reviewed the specimen; a process which usually takes just a couple of weeks.
 Let us help put your mind to ease.
 Give San Jose Oral Surgery a call to schedule a consultation.

 How does a biopsy work?